zhangh12/TrialSimulatorStarter/README.md

 This app is still under development and is not ready for use.

-This app is hosted on [shinyapps.io](https://bx7ttm-han-zhang.shinyapps.io/trialsimulatorstarter/).
+An online version of this app is hosted on [shinyapps.io](https://bx7ttm-han-zhang.shinyapps.io/trialsimulatorstarter/).

 To launch this app on your computer, clone this repo and execute
 ``` r